Updated April 12, 2023

 Q: I want our move to be as smooth as possible for everyone involved: my kids, their teachers, and our whole family.
 What are some ways I can prepare ahead of time for the transition to a new school?

 A: Set up a school visit with the administrator.
 They will give you a tour of the facility and have you meet the teacher and see the classroom, either on a private tour or during school hours so you and your child can see the daily functions as they are in progress.

 Q: My child is so depressed and emotional about this transition.
 How can I help them through this?

 A: If it is a completely new town, take several excursions before for a “day trip” to drive around to get familiar with the location of the school, the library, or possibly the after-school daycare.
 Walkthrough their route with them, several times if necessary, to let them get familiar with it.

 Find out if there are local activities that you and your child can attend that would help to meet new people before the move.

-Q: My kids are very interested in extra-curriculars and are worried about leaving behind their teams and clubs.
+Q: My kids are very interested in extra-curricular activities and are worried about leaving behind their teams and clubs.
 How do I get them connected with teams, classes, and clubs here?

 A: If the child is younger, reach out to the town’s Park and Recreation director to get information on schedules and sign up information for the several activities they run.
-Also contact the local library for their inclusive list of activities.
-For older children, connect with the athletic director for questions and/or to put you in contact with the correct coaches for more information. our school administrator will be happy to give you contact information as well to the many extra curricular activities available.
+Also, contact the local library for their inclusive list of activities.
+For older children, connect with the athletic director for questions and/or to put you in contact with the correct coaches for more information. our school administrator will be happy to give you contact information as well as the many extracurricular activities available.